EdRW/wanikani-mnemonics-for-anki/README.md

 # Wanikani Mnemonics for Anki

-An add on for Anki 2.1 that allows you add mnemonics to your flashcards from Wanikani.
+An add on for Anki 2.1 that helps you add mnemonics to your flashcards from Wanikani.

 ### How to install